Last-First/fulmina/README.md

-# Getting Started with Knockri Candidate List
+# Getting Started with Fulmina

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).